ChrisGleich1AufsMaul/NotepadPlusPlus-for-Filius/README.md

 ## Features

-- Syntax highlighting for Java keywords and modifiers.
+- Syntax highlighting for Java, HTML and CSS keywords/modifiers.
+- Automatic file extention detection
 - File open and save functionality with a simple and intuitive interface.
-- Toggleable syntax highlighting for flexibility.
+- Toggleable syntax highlighting.
+- toggleable word wrap
 - Seamless integration with the Filius simulation software.

 ## Disclaimer